outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 Unicode has been mapped/encoded in many different ways, but the two most common are UTF (Unicode Transformation Format) and UCS (Universal Character Set).
 A number after UTF indicates the number of bits in one unit, while the number after UCS indicates the number of bytes, like UCS-2.
 UTF-8 has become the most widespread means for the interchange of Unicode text as a result of its eight-bit clean nature; it is therefore the subject of this document.

 When Unicode first started gaining momentum in the software world, multibyte character sets were not well suited to languages like C, which is the base language of most commonly used programs.
 Even today, some programs are not able to handle UTF-8 properly.
 Fortunately the majority of programs, especially the common ones, are supported.

+## 2.4 More on Character

+1. When storing, transferring, and displaying, computers refer to *character encoding*.
+2. When doing conversion, compuers refer to *code point* as the middle relay: i.e. GBK -> UTF-8:
+    1. Use GBK encoding method to get the *cp936* code point;
+    2. Convert *cp936* code point to Unicode code point by system API call;
+    3. Encode Unicode code point to UTF-8.

 # 3 File